 A shocking report from Times Higher of a study showing doctoral students at high risk of suicide due to stress.
 The Co-op foundation’s Lonely but not alone campaign offers students forums of support and messages for those experiencing loneliness.

-Posted in Criminology, Disaster and emergency, Economics, Education, Finance, International Relations, Management, Marketing, Media and Communication, Politics, Security and risk, Sociology, Work and Employment | Tagged Higher Education, Journals, Leicester, Open access, United Kingdom | Leave a response
+Posted in Criminology, Economics, Education, International Relations, Management, Marketing, Media and Communication, Politics, Risk, Crisis and Disaster Management, Security and risk, Sociology, Work and Employment | Tagged Higher Education, Mental health, United Kingdom, Well-being | Leave a response

-Posted in Criminology, Disaster and emergency, Economics, Education, Finance, Management, Marketing, Media and Communication, Politics, Security and risk, Sociology | Tagged Dissertations, Open access, Theses | Leave a response
+Posted in Criminology, Economics, Education, Finance, Management, Marketing, Media and Communication, Politics, Risk, Crisis and Disaster Management, Security and risk, Sociology, Work and Employment | Tagged Colouring book, International Women's Day, Well-being, Women | Leave a response

 Ben and Jerry ice cream flavours A site from data visualization experts Hesham Eissa & Lindsey Poulter which examines the range and popularity of ice cream flavours offered worldwide from leading brand Ben and Jerry’s.Find out what the most popular flavour in a specific nation is.
 Full methodology provided!

 July 11th is World Population Day United Nations Population Division produces regular demographic estimates and population projects for countries worldwide.
 Its website provides free access to reports and data including world fertility, mortality and World Population Reports.
 See also the United Nations Population Fund (UNPF).
 UN Demographic Yearbook Free access to all editions from 1948 onwards.
 Covers population size, births, […]